koii-network/docs/tutorials/archiver/using.md

 To modify the crawler query, or change how it uses the local database, check-out `twitter-task.js`.

-The `query` object manages the key parts of the crawler.
+The `query` object passes the fundamental instructions to our crawler.

 ```javascript
 let searchTerm = "#koii";